cindyl02/TodoListFlask/README.md

 ## Todo List

-This todo list is used to keep track of tasks using Flask and Python.
+This todo list is used to keep track of tasks using Flask and Python and Postgres.